greenheart19991/plotclock/plotclock_design/README.md

 ### Component Settings

-All constants are named corresponding to points and segments put on created coordinate plane and described in 'Operating Details' section of main README.
+All the constants are named according to points and segments described in 'Operating Details' section of main README.
 Take a look on the figure provided in this section to determine constant components.

 ### Display Settings

 You can also change some display behaviour.
-Main setting here is `pxInUn` that specifies number of displayed pixels per coordinate plane unit.
-The larger value you set, the larger image will be and the higher resolution will have.
+Main setting here is `pxInUn` that specifies number of display pixels per coordinate plane unit.
+The larger value you set, the larger image will be, and the higher resolution you will have.
 You can find this setting under `show points on page` section in code.

 ### Overlay Components